These Are the Good Times People

-These Are the Good Times People is the fifth studio album by The Presidents of the United States of America.
+These Are the Good Times People is the fifth album by the Presidents of the United States of America.
 It was released on March 11, 2008.
-This is their first album to feature Andrew McKeag instead of Dave Dederer on guitbass.
+This is their first album to feature Andrew McKeag rather than Dave Dederer on guitbass.

 Track listing

 All songs written by Chris Ballew unless otherwise noted.

 "More Bad Times" is a loose cover of an Ed's Redeeming Qualities song.